josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 When a user clicks a "Contact" button, you want to display a message in a popup view.

 The popup should stay open, even when switching between pages in the application, until the user closes it by sending the message or canceling.
-Clearly you can't put the popup in the same outlet as the other pages.
+Clearly you cannot put the popup in the same outlet as the other pages.

-Until now, you've defined a single outlet and you've nested child routes under that outlet to group routes together.
+Until now, you have defined a single outlet and you have nested child routes under that outlet to group routes together.
 The router only supports one primary unnamed outlet per template.

 A template can also have any number of named outlets.
-Each named outlet has its own set of routes with their own components.
+Each named outlet has an associated set of routes with their own components.
 Multiple outlets can display different content, determined by different routes, all at the same time.

 Add an outlet named "popup" in the `AppComponent`, directly following the unnamed outlet.

 <code-example header="src/app/app.component.html (outlets)" path="router/src/app/app.component.4.html" region="outlets"></code-example>

-That's where a popup goes, once you learn how to route a popup component to it.
+That is where a popup goes, once you learn how to route a popup component to it.

 <a id="secondary-routes"></a>